nbrest/kamehouse/kamehouse-mobile/README.md

 - Then a local browser windows should open in chrome
 - Currently the default url is: [http://localhost:8000/index.html](http://localhost:8000/index.html)
+- Open chrome dev tools and set the visible width to 360px.
+That's as similar view as I get to my phone

 ## Run in an emulated android device